elistevens/couchable/README.txt

 - Tuple subclasses that override __new__ that *don't* do so in a way that is compatible with collections.namedtuple.
+- Programmatically defined classes that are not importable (they're basically impossible to reconstruct during loading).

 This list may not be exhaustive; unknown limitations may exist.